kbeckmann/PicoCart64/.githooks/README.md

 ### `pre-commit`

-Executes `./sw/scripts/indent.sh --cleanup` before a commit is made.
+Executes `./sw/scripts/indent.sh -c` before a commit is made.
 If indentation was fixed, this will be changed in your working copy, i.e. you have to manually review and stage the changes before committing again.